rackerlabs/cc-api-tests/README.md

 CF_API_URL:
 LOGIN_URL:
 CLIENT_ID: Used for generating the auth token
-PASSWORD: uaac user (see Requirements)
+PASSWORD: uaac user password (url encoded) (see Requirements)
-USERNAME: uaac user password (see Requirements)
+USERNAME: uaac user (see Requirements)
 BUCKET: Used for storing temporary values during the test
 CC_API_TEST_ACCESS_KEY: Used for accessing the bucket
 CC_API_TEST_SECRET_ACCESS_KEY: Used for accessing the bucket